 But I'm not the band.
 I only learn to be part of it because it connects me directly to the notions of people and society.
 We are relearning some fundamental values together.
 Thanks to our kindness, my friends and I create a space of security in which little by little, each feels free to assert themselves and take its place.
 We pay attention to each other, we check that the neighbor's costume is well put.

 We also hug when things go wrong and we offer an attentive ear if need be.
 We take his courage with two hands to say gently the things that hinder us and thus help each other to grow.
 Then we think about complimenting each other.
 Each of them will then put their energy to propel the group upward, towards what is best for all of us.

 We dance, we radiate, we are.
 With the company, I dare to be myself.
 I'm proud of us, and I'm starting to feel proud of myself.
 I teach Tahitian dance since 2011 with these sub-goals in mind when I give my technical knowledge.
 This text is dedicated to all the students who have trusted me and that I have seen growing and flourishing through dance, thanks to the group and above all through their personal efforts to surpass themselves.
 I admire you.

 With a lot of love, Mareva

 I hope that through these words you will understand a little better what can connect us to Polynesia, which raises us and makes us every day safer.
 Thank you very much to Mareva for agreeing to open her heart and offer her words.
-I dedicate this text to the little girl I was to tell her that one day everything will be fine, that doubts never last and that the future awaits.
-Trust yourself, love and you will shine, be sure.
+I dedicate this ticket to the little girl I was to tell her that one day everything will be fine, that doubts never last and that the future awaits.
+Trust yourself, love and radiate, be sure.